BumpConductor/OpenBUMPS/Readme.md

 - Google Polymer Front-end

 Currently the polymer frontend is started.
 Temporarily it can be server with built in polymer serve command.

-I have set up a free mongoDB database online
+I have set up a free mongoDB database online.
+There is no data in it yet.
+The first create command with create the database, collection and document in one go.

 Nginx - to do

 Flask REST server - to do

 MongoDB - server set-up